MicrosoftDocs/cloud-adoption-framework/docs/relocate/select.md

 - **App Service:** Application-layer services, such as Azure App Service, have features that allow you to update the domain name.
 For more information, see [Migrate an active DNS name to Azure App Service](/azure/app-service/app-service-web-tutorial-custom-domain?tabs=a%2Cazurecli).

-- **Gateway Routing:** If the workload already uses the [Gateway Routing pattern](/azure/architecture/patterns/gateway-routing) with a service such as Azure Front Door, Application Gateway, or Azure API Management, you can often make a region migration cutover by using their backend targets and routing-rules features.
+- **Gateway Routing:** If the workload uses the [Gateway Routing pattern](/azure/architecture/patterns/gateway-routing) with a service, such as Azure Front Door, Application Gateway, or Azure API Management, you can often make a region migration cutover.
+You use their backend targets and routing-rules features.

 ## Next step